Nine Inch Nails: Ghosts V–VI (2020–2022)

 On May 6, 2021, Nine Inch Nails released a new track, "Isn't Everyone" in collaboration with noise rock group HEALTH, who had previously been an opening act on their Lights In The Sky and Wave Goodbye tours.
 On May 7, they announced they would be playing two shows in Cleveland (September 21 and 23, 2021) with the Pixies to commemorate their inauguration into the Rock and Roll Hall of Fame, which, according to the band, would be "the only NIN headline shows in 2021".
 Those shows were cancelled on August 19, 2021, due to rising COVID-19 cases in the United States.
 Also in 2021, Reznor and Ross produced Halsey's album If I Can't Have Love, I Want Power.
 It was later nominated for the Best Alternative Music Album award at the 64th Annual Grammy Awards.

 In February 2022, Nine Inch Nails announced a short tour of the United States for 2022, the group's first performances in nearly four years.
 A tour of the United Kingdom was announced shortly afterwards.

 On September 24, 2022, Nine Inch Nails performed in their native Cleveland for the first time since 2013 after a "Nine Inch Nails Fan Day" at the Rock & Roll Hall of Fame the previous day.
 Over the course of the performance, all the other six inductees, as well as former members Richard Patrick and Charlie Clouser, joined Reznor on stage and even covered Patrick's Filter hit, "Hey Man Nice Shot".
-Reznor posted on his Discord after the show, “When/If we tour again, it will be different.
-Not like [2018′s “Cold Black Infinite” tour] era – It's over.”
+Reznor posted on his Discord after the show, "When/If we tour again, it will be different.
+Not like [2018′s "Cold Black Infinite" tour] era – It's over."

-Tron: Ares and Peel It Back Tour (2024–present)
+Tron: Ares, Peel It Back Tour and Nine Inch Noize (2024–present)

 On April 4, 2024, Nine Inch Nails revealed plans to create a project with Epic Games that they described as "something that is not exactly a video game, in the UEFN ecosystem Epic has built around Fortnite", to develop a TV series with Christopher Storer, and create a film with Mike Flanagan.
 The projects were being created from a newly established multimedia company With Teeth, run in partnership with the band's art director John Crawford and producer Jonathan Pavesi.
 The band is also working on a short film with artist Susanne Deeken, a clothing line called Memory Fade, as well as a music festival and a new record label set to launch alongside it.

 On August 10, 2024, Reznor and Ross appeared at Disney's D23 fan event to announce Nine Inch Nails was producing the film score for Tron: Ares.
 It was reported that the soundtrack would feature "new original songs" by the band.
 Previously, soundtracks were credited to simply Ross and Reznor, whereas the score for Tron: Ares specifically credited the Nine Inch Nails entity.